mel-project/docs.themelio.org/content/whitepapers/melmint-v2.md

 Erg-minting involves allowing anybody to use a special transaction type (`DoscMint`) to prove that they completed a certain amount of sequential proof-of-work.
 This transaction then generates $k$ "ergs" for each DOSC of work done. $k$ here is not a constant, but an exponentially increasing conversion factor --- while 1 DOSC of work may generate $10$ ergs today, it might generate $100$ ergs a year from now.
 Due to this rapid inflation, ergs act as an on-chain, tokenized representation of _recent_ sequential work.

 The central mechanism uses **Melswap**, a built-in, Uniswap-like decentralized exchange that supports all Themelio-based tokens.
 Its objective is to _peg 1 mel to 1 DOSC worth of syms_, using a feedback loop that prints mels and buys syms or vice-versa.
+Recall that the Sym is Themelio's separate, proof-of-stake token.
 First, we read two exchange rates off of Melswap:

 - $s$: how many syms can 1 mel buy
 - $t$: how many syms can 1 erg buy